-Certain restrictions regarding foreign ownership have been stipulated under Law No. 6112 on the Establishment and Broadcasting Services of Radio and Television Enterprises (Law No. 6112).
+Certain restrictions regarding foreign ownership have been stipulated under Law No. 6112 on the Establishment and Broadcasting Services of Radio and Television Enterprises.
 For instance, the total direct foreign capital share in a media service provider shall not exceed 50 per cent of the paid-in capital.
-Furthermore, a foreign real or legal person can directly become a partner of a maximum of two media service providers.
-Although it is important to point out that if foreign real or legal persons hold shares in companies that are shareholders of media service providers and become indirect partner of the broadcasters, the chair, the deputy chair and the majority of the board of executives and the general director of the broadcasting enterprises must be citizens of the Republic of Turkey, and the majority of the votes in the general assemblies of broadcasting enterprises should belong to the real or legal persons having the Turkish citizenship.
-Finally, foreign shareholders shall by no means own preference shares, as domestic shareholders do not.
+Further, a foreign real or legal person can directly become a partner of a maximum of two media service providers.
+Although it is important to point out that if foreign real or legal persons hold shares in companies that are shareholders of media service providers and become an indirect partner of the broadcasters, the chair, the deputy chair and the majority of the board of executives and the general director of the broadcasting enterprises must be citizens of Turkey, and the majority of the votes in the general assemblies of broadcasting enterprises should belong to the real or legal persons holding Turkish citizenship.
+Last, foreign shareholders shall, by no means, own preference shares, as domestic shareholders do not.